simpleinjector/Documentation/source/aop.rst

         typeof(AsyncCommandHandlerDecorator<>),
         c => c.ImplementationType.Name.StartsWith("Async"));

 The *AsyncCommandHandlerDecorator<T>* however, has only singleton dependencies (the *Func<T>* is a singleton) and the *Func<ICommandHandler<T>>* factory always calls back into the container to register a decorated instance conforming the decoratee's lifestyle, each time it's called.
-If for instance the decoratee is registered as transient, each call to the factory will result in a new instance.
-It is therefore safe to register this decorator as a singleton:
+If, for instance, the decoratee is registered as transient, each call to the factory will result in a new instance.
+It is, therefore, safe to register this decorator as a singleton:

 .. code-block:: c#